-The local governing body supports the Executive Head Teacher, and in turn the Head of School, in all attempts to eliminate bullying from our school.
+The board of trustees supports the Executive Head Teacher, and in turn the Head of School, in all attempts to eliminate bullying from our school.

-This policy statement makes it very clear that the governing body does not allow bullying to take place in our school, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately.
+This policy statement makes it very clear that the board of trustees does not allow bullying to take place in our school, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately.

-The local governing body monitor the incidents of bullying that occur and review the effectiveness of the school policy regularly.
+The local governing body monitor the incidents of bullying that occur, and review the effectiveness of the school policy regularly.